squaredindex/Gulpv4-Starter/README.md

 # Gulp 4 Starter
 This is a basic starting point to for a project using Gulp 4.
-Nothing fancy just compling SCSS and watching file changes to update the browser.
+Nothing fancy just compiling SCSS and watching file changes to update the browser.

 ## Configuration References: